Long Time Listener, First Time Caller

 And now, here I am, laying back in Global First, on United Airlines flight 88 from San Francisco to Beijing.
-The trip had been booked for 10+ months and I thoroughly enjoyed the anticipation, however the last two weeks leading up to take-off had became nearly unbearable…I couldn’t wait.
+The trip had been booked over ten months ago and I thoroughly enjoyed the anticipation, however the last two weeks leading up to take-off had became nearly unbearable…I couldn’t wait.
 And now, it was finally time!

 I was in the nose of the double-decker 747, the cockpit above me.
 The flight was amazing.
 My seat converted all the way into a flat bed.
 In addition to the overheads, I had storage compartments for my stuff all around me, plus a million movies and TV shows; I saw some really good ones!
 And fantastic service including an ice cream sundae trolley.
 I soaked up every minute of it as we chased the sun west.
 I had to really focus to understand how we left at 11:15AM on Friday and arrived at 2:20PM on Saturday without ever passing through the dark.
 I was never good in science.

 By the way, this is country #50 for me, and that’s pretty exciting.
 There are 193 fully-recognized nations in the world, and I’m out to see every last one; so number “50” was definitely a milestone for me.
 And no, I didn’t plan it this way.
 Only days ago did I sit down and write out all of the countries I’ve seen to get an updated count.
 I was pretty jazzed to find out I was currently at 49 and China would be 50…made it even more special.

 I really did a piss-poor job at researching China before I arrived.
 Literally, probably the worst job ever for such an important country.
 However, as you’ll soon read, China was not my main reason for visiting Asia.
 It was the gateway to another country; that other country the entire reason I was traveling to Asia this time.
 More on that later.